-The monthly cash flows are added up and converted to today's value: that is, a lump sum now equivalent to all future cash flows.
+The monthly cash flows are converted to today's value and the converted values are then added up.
 This value is the Best Estimate Liability for these products.

 To convert the future cash outflows to today's value, we use risk-free interest rates provided by our regulator, the PRA, with no adjustment.